The 2019 outburst of the 2005 classical nova V1047 Cen: a record breaking dwarf nova outburst or a new phenomenon?: Discussion

 \subsection{The nature of the outburst}

-The spectroscopic follow up of V1047~Cen, during the rise to peak (first 90 days) is fairly consistent with a DN spectrum; however, the 400 day long outburst, the 14 year gap between the 2005 nova eruption and the 2019 outburst, the luminous radio and optical emission, the dramatic spectral changes and high velocity spectral components all raise questions about the nature of this event.
+The spectroscopic follow up of V1047~Cen during the rise to peak (first 90 days) and the low-amplitude of the outburst are fairly consistent with a DN outburst; however, the 400 day long outburst, the 14 year gap between the 2005 nova eruption and the 2019 outburst, the luminous radio and optical emission, the dramatic spectral changes and high velocity spectral components are not consistent with a DN and raise questions about the nature of this event.
+In addition, the amplitude of the outburst ($\approx$ 6\,mag), the absolute peak magnitude, and the spectral evolution are not consistent with a classical nova event.
+Moreover, there is a striking difference between the 2005 classical nova and the 2019 outburst.
+All this suggests that the 2019 outburst of V1047~Cen is unique and is not consistent with common phenomena observed in CV systems, such as DNe and classical novae.
+A definitive explanation for what happened during the 2019 outburst has not yet arisen based on the current dataset, but we offer below several potential scenarios, while listing their pros and cons.